 576 W Park Avenue, Barberton, Ohio 44203

 Ohio Case law has shown that requesting information through email is a valid request.
 You can attach your request to an email and send it to [email protected].

 Do not expect a welcoming party when you file a request for information.
 You may very well have to pay a fee.
 If there is a fee, it can only be a material fee for the actual cost of material used.

-As a council person, I will create a system where all my emails containing people’s business are open and accessible without an FOIA Request.
+As a councilperson, I will create a system where all my emails containing people’s business are open and accessible without a request.
 I will be proactive with information as I understand it.
 I will use social media and other media sources.
-Transparency is key and when you must ask for transparency, how much transparency do you really have?
+Transparency is key, and when you must ask for transparency, how much transparency do you really have?

 Follow me on Facebook at https://www.facebook.com/justingreerforbarberton/